-President Cyril Ramaphosa will announce his Cabinet on Wednesday evening.
-(Reuters/Simon Dawson)
+President Cyril Ramaphosa will announce his Cabinet at 8pm on Wednesday.

 As tourists mill around the Union Buildings on Wednesday afternoon, obliviously taking pictures of the historic building, the country remains on tenterhooks in anticipation of Ramaphosa’s Cabinet announcement.

-Speculation about who’s in and who’s out floating on WhatsApp groups and social media, as the potential incoming finance minister Tito Mboweni raised the prospect of cooking a “slow baked pork belly or mala mogodu curry” on Twitter.
+Speculation about who is in and who’s out floated in WhatsApp groups and social media, as the potential incoming finance minister Tito Mboweni raised the prospect of cooking a “slow baked pork belly or mala mogodu curry” on Twitter.

 As Mboweni pondered his next cooking masterclass, the rand weakened for a third day, dropping amidst uncertainty over the much-anticipated announcement of Ramaphosa’s incoming executive.

-Aside from identifying the team at the helm of effecting a critical turnaround of the ailing economy and restoring the state after a decade tainted by state capture and corruption, Ramaphosa’s Cabinet will be an expression of his political strength, given the fractured power bases in the governing party.
+Aside from identifying the team at the helm of effecting a critical turnaround of the ailing economy and restore the state after a decade tainted by state capture and corruption, Ramaphosa’s Cabinet of his political strength, given the fractured power bases in the governing party.

-The announcement was delayed by the postponement of the swearing-in of ANC deputy president David Mabuza as well as Ramaphosa’s back and forth consultations with the ANC’s officials and the tripartite alliance.
+The announcement was delayed by the postponement of the swearing in of ANC deputy president David Mabuza as well as the back and forth consultations with the ANC’s national officials and the tripartite alliance by Ramaphosa.

 The Cabinet will not only contain the names of ministers but also the structure of the executive to lead the country into the sixth democratically elected administration.

 It is understood that there will be new additions, but that old faces such as Mboweni, former ministers Gwede Mantashe, Pravin Gordhan, Bheki Cele, Naledi Pandor and Nkosazana Dlamini-Zuma will feature.